Undoing Changes

 Git Reset

 Resetting is a way to move the tip of a branch to a different commit.
 This can be used to remove commits from the current branch.
-For example, the following command moves the hotfix branch backwards by two commits.
+For example, the following command moves the branch backwards by two commits.

 BASH